As part of the

 The CALL initiative set an ambitious goal: to seek interested faculty and facilities operations staff who would work together to incorporate a specific university challenge into the curricula of courses.

 Simply put, the program helps to address a sustainability goal while at the same time providing students with an opportunity to work to solve a real-world campus problem.
-Faculty redesign a course to incorporate student learning and activities that respond to that particular campus’s challenge.
+Faculty present a project or redesign a course to incorporate student learning and activities that respond to that particular campus’s challenge.

-To date, 57 CALL projects have been developed, including two learning communities.
+To date, 68 CALL projects have been or are being developed, including four learning communities.
 Here are some examples:

 Students collected data about the ecology around Copeland Creek, which runs through the campus, to help inform future restoration of the area.